kmarti/apflora/README.md

 <a name="Einschränkungen"></a>
 #Einschränkungen

-- Jahresberichte weiterhin von Access aus exportieren
+- Jahresberichte weiterhin in einer stark entschlackten Access-Anwendung erzeugen

 <a href="#top">&#8593; top</a>